Hononegah's "Failure: A Love Story" explores the value of time

 Cooper Wellen played Dodd.
 Toria Owens opened the front door to action.

-Behind the scenes, Ellie Carmona was the stage manager, with Maddi Matrick assistant stage manager, and Nicholas Archer as assistant stage manager apprentice.
-Clohe Baumgartner oversaw the crew.
+Behind the scenes, Ellie Carmona was the stage manager, with Maddi Matrick as assistant stage manager, and Nicholas Archer as assistant stage manager apprentice.
+Chloe Baumgartner oversaw the crew.

 Audio was controlled by Brayden Beck, Evan Gibson, Jackson Lawyer, Ollie Elting and Dallas Eliiottschultz.
 David Houhau, Landon Sumner and Tommy Wente took the reins with the lighting.
 Evan Guetschow operated a “fly rail.”